DoyonKevin/Employee_Management/README.md

 # Python/SQL Exercise

-This project is an exercise for writing bot Python and SQL scripts
+This project is an exercise for writing both Python and SQL scripts

 It was written and tested using Python 3.8.8, and on a Windows machine